 Handicapping sports and winning money betting on the games is hard, right?
-Wouldn’t life be easier if there was just a system we couldn’t follow (blindly) that would make us mountains of money?
-Sounds great but we all know that it doesn’t exist.
+Wouldn’t life be easier if there was just a system we could follow (blindly) that would make us mountains of money?
+Sounds great, but we all know that it doesn’t exist.
 Even so, here are some of the common ones you’ll hear about.

 This is probably the most basic of sports betting systems out there and it’s one you’ve probably thought about yourself.
 Bet an amount on a team but if you lose that bet, bet double the next night on the same team.
 If they lose again, bet double again.
 Eventually they’ll win and you’ll cover your losses and make a profit.
 Then rinse and repeat.